 For the detailed view option, uncheck Hide View Details.
 You can check this option if you don’t want users to see the details.

-Next, you can check View Details in the popup to show the details in a popup.
+Next, you can check View Details in the popup to show the details.
 It will display all fields selected for display.

 Here’s an example of a Popup view for details: